learn-co-students/rails-resource-and-scaffold-generator-cb-gh-000/README.md

 In a [previous lesson](https://github.com/learn-co-curriculum/rails-generators-readme) we reviewed each of the popular generators in Rails, I purposefully left one out, the Rails `scaffold` generator.
 The reason for this is mainly due to the fact that it's not considered a good practice to use scaffolds in a production application.
 With that being said, I do think it's important to study scaffolds since they can be a great reference for how we can build CRUD functionality into our apps.

-First lets discuss why it's not a great idea to use scaffolds in real world development, let's start with a case study to see what a scaffold actually creates, let's run:
+First lets discuss why it's not a great idea to use scaffolds in real world development, let's start with a case study to see what a scaffold actually creates, let's run this command in the terminal:

 ```
 rails g scaffold Article title:string body:text